Rami-Si7/Splatter_Image_cv_lab/README.md

 ## Results:

-- Here are the reuslts of trainging the base and our model.
+- Here are the results of training the base and our model.
 As we can see our model outperformed the base model in LPIPS and SSIM metrics. but not in PSNR, although they are very close.
 - In our model the &lambda;'s value changed dynamically across training.
-For the first 3,000 iteration &lambda; is 0, means that we literally traning the base model for 3,000 iterations.
-For the remaining of training lambda startet at 0.03, it got higher as the training progresses till it reached value of 0.1.
+For the first 3,000 iteration &lambda; is 0, means that we literally are training the base model for 3,000 iterations.
+For the remaining of training, lambda startet at 0.03, it got higher as the training progresses till it reached value of 0.1.
 - The idea behind this staregy is that at early stages of training we give the base model absolute dominance, and as training progress we start fine-tune the model by giving the new loss importance, and as training progresses the new loss will contribute more.
 - The results below can show how the new loss contributed to enhance the base model.